LorenzoPratesi/ParallelComputing-kmeans-hadoop/README.md

 [-o] stands for the output folder.
 [-d] stands for the number of dimensions of each data point [-k] stands for the number of clusters
-[-e] stands for the tollerance of significant decimals to consider when comparing floats
+[-e] stands for the tollerance of significant decimals to consider when comparing floats (optional, default value: 1e-3)
 ```

 Running the program will create in the output folder a file containing the coordinated of each centroid